ditesh/node-poplib/README.md

 # node-poplib

 node-poplib offers an MIT-licensed client library for the POP3 protocol.
-It is currently RFC1939 compliant and offers the following capabilities:
+It is currently compliant to the relevant RFC's and offers the following capabilities:

 * USER, PASS, APOP
 * LIST, TOP, RETR, DELE
 * UIDL, NOOP, CAPA
 * RSET, QUIT
 * Plaintext and TLS support
+* STLS

+It complies to RFC 1939 (POP3) and RFC 2595 (STLS);

 ## Installation